PuzzelSolutions/SMS/sections/Common.md

 [Back to main page](https://github.com/Intelecom/sms/) - [Table of contents](/sections/Overview.md) - [Previous section](/sections/About.md) - [Next section](/sections/Interfaces-general.md)

-This section describes all relevant parameters used in the Intelecom SMS Gateway and which is common for all different interfaces.
+This section describes all relevant parameters used in the Intelecom SMS Gateway which is common for all interfaces.

-## Parameters for MT (outgoing) SMS messages
+## Parameters for outgoing messages (MT)

 The following lists of parameters are used when sending messages in either of our available protocols.
-In its simplest form an outgoing message can consist of the common parameters, and at least one message object (basic message parameters) without any settings.
+In its simplest form, an outgoing message can consist of the common parameters, and at least one message object (basic message parameters) without any settings.

 ### Common parameters